B-cabrera/hwcalendar-mern/README.md

 - User Auth to allow for individual calendars/reminders

 ### Progress
-Current Phase: Finishing API routes and testing with current UI
+Current Phase: Building assignments page.
-Next Phase: Building more UI pages
+Next Phase: Implementing form to create assignment.

 #### Contact
 I am open to all comments about improving the code and overall improvements.